dcooney/react-npm-starter/README.md

 After the project setup is complete, it's time to select a package name and start developing the package.

+Note: Package source files are located in the `src/lib` directory.

 ### Package Naming

-The first thing you to do is to choose a **unique** name for the package.
+The first thing to do is to choose a **unique** name for the package.

 Go to the [NPM registry](https://www.npmjs.com/) and run a search.
 Be sure there isn't an exact match to the name you intend to use or you will need to do one of the following: